cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * From Arrived to Checked-In, or Cancelled
 * From Checked-In to Cancelled

+Video visit functionality is for supported vendors only, and requires additional configuration and application support.

 The following fields are returned if valued:

 * [Appointment id](http://hl7.org/fhir/R4/resource-definitions.html#Resource.id){:target="_blank"}